ValKmjolnir/Nasal-Interpreter/README.md

 Use nasal_gc::builtin_alloc in builtin function if this function uses alloc more than one time.

-When running a builtin function,alloc will run more than one time, this may cause mark-sweep in gc_alloc.
+When running a builtin function,alloc will run more than one time, this may cause mark-sweep in gc::alloc.

 The value got before will be collected,but stil in use in this builtin function, this is a fatal error.